-New rodent research reveals surprising insights into the relationship between neuron activity and blood flow, as well as how salt consumption affects brain.
+New research in rodents reveals surprising information about the relationship between neuron activity and blood flow, as well as how salt consumption affects blood flow. brain.

-Basically, to use the words of Javier Stern, author of the study, "When you ingest salty food the brain senses it and activates a series of compensatory mechanisms to bring sodium levels down."
+Basically, to use the words of Javier Stern, author of the study, “When you ingest salty food, the brain perceives it and activates a series of compensatory mechanisms to bring sodium levels back down.”

 What does it mean?

-When neurons are activated, there is usually a rapid increase in blood flow to the area.
-This relationship is known as neurovascular coupling or functional hyperemia and occurs by dilating blood vessels in the brain called arterioles.
+When neurons are activated, it typically produces a rapid increase in blood flow to the area.
+This relationship is known as neurovascular coupling or functional hyperemia and occurs through the dilation of blood vessels in the brain called arterioles.
 Previous studies of neurovascular coupling have been limited to superficial areas of the brain (such as the cerebral cortex).
-Scientists studied how blood flow changes in response to the environment (such as visual or auditory stimuli).
-Little is known whether the same principles apply to deeper brain regions in tune with the stimuli produced by the body itself, known as interoceptive signals.
+Scientists have studied how blood flow changes in response to the environment (such as visual or auditory stimuli).
+Little is known about whether the same principles apply to deeper brain regions attuned to stimuli produced by the body itself, known as interoceptive signals.

-To study this relationship between salt and the brain in its deep regions, a team of scientists led by Javier Stern, a neuroscience professor at Georgia State University, has developed a new approach.
+To study this relationship between salt and the brain in its deep regions, a team of scientists led by Javier Stern, a professor of neuroscience at Georgia State University, has developed a new approach.
 This approach combines surgical techniques and advanced diagnostics.
-The team focused on the hypothalamus, a deep brain region involved in critical body functions including drinking, eating or regulating body temperature, and also involved in reproduction.
-The study, which appears in Cell Reports magazine, examines how blood flow to the hypothalamus has changed in response to salt intake.
+The team focused on the hypothalamus, a deep brain region involved in critical bodily functions including drinking, eating or regulating body temperature, and also involved in reproduction.
+The study, which appears in Cell Reports magazine, examines how blood flow to the hypothalamus changed in response to salt intake.

 “We chose salt because the body needs to control sodium levels very precisely.
-We also have specific cells that detect the amount of salt in the blood, "Stern says.
+We also have specific cells that detect the amount of salt in the blood,” says Stern.

 When you ingest salty food, the brain senses it and activates a series of compensatory mechanisms to bring sodium levels down.
 The body does this in part by activating the neurons that trigger the release of vasopressin, an antidiuretic hormone that plays a key role in maintaining the correct salt concentration.